 Only one transition in this alarm contains an Inform action.
-That is the transition SS_ICMP_Failed, which leads to the DeviceDown state.
+That is the transition SS\ICMP\Failed, which leads to the DeviceDown state.
 An alarm does not specify who is to receive Inform messages.
 The recipients of these messages are set up in the NerveCenter Administrator by the person who configures NerveCenter.

-If the destination is a network management platform, such as OpenView Network Node Manager, you must create a new event message for the platform that will be posted when OpenView receives your Inform message.
+If the destination is a network management platform, you must create a new event message for the platform that will be posted when it receives your Inform message.
 If the destination is another NerveCenter server, you must create a trap mask in the destination NerveCenter to capture the Inform message.
-(For information on how to create such a trap mask, see the section Creating a Trap Mask on page 242.)
+(For information on how to create such a trap mask, see the section Creating a Trap Mask on page 230.)